SambhramAlva/Sahynex/README.md

-# Sahynex — AI-Powered GitHub Issue Agent
+# GitAgent — AI-Powered GitHub Issue Agent

 > Automatically solves GitHub issues using Ollama, creates branches, writes code, opens pull requests, and waits for your approval before merging — all from a single dashboard.